 Inventories are valued at the lower of cost or market.
-The cost of fuel inventories is determined using weighted-average cost of fuel delivered to the customer service locations, and includes storage fees and inbound freight costs, while the cost of appliances, parts, and fittings is determined by the first-in, first-out method.
+The cost of fuel inventories is determined using weighted-average cost of fuel delivered to the customer service locations, while the cost of appliances, parts, and fittings is determined by the first-in, first-out method.
 Inventories consisted of the following: